Travertine Terrasses in the Glatt Valley

 Description

 In the Glatt Valley, a side valley of the Neckar, near the village of Glatt, there is a horizon of Muschelkalk about 50 m above the valley floor.
-Here, limestone-rich water emerges over a length of almost 100 m, which is obviously the result of an impermeable layer.
-The limestone tufa is precipitated beginning at the springs and all down the slope.
-In a 50 m wide central area the precipitation is higher and the tufa forms stone channels, sinter terraces and other weird forms.
+Here, limestone-rich water emerges over a length of almost 100 m, which is the result of an impermeable layer.
+The tufa is precipitated beginning at the springs and all down the slope.
+In a 50-m wide central area, the precipitation is higher and the tufa forms stone channels, sinter terraces and other weird forms.

 This natural monument is not very well developed.
-Due to its location right at the road it is easily accessible, but there are no paths across the deposits.
-In order to protect the tufa and the protected flora and fauna, we urgently ask you to keep a certain distance during the visit.
+Due to its location right on the road, it is easily accessible, but there are no paths across the deposits.
+To protect the tufa and the protected flora and fauna, we urgently ask you to keep a certain distance during the visit.